tomgxz/Kraken/README.md

 |Make sure content is clearly written and easy to read|Write clearly, use clear fonts, and use headings and lists logically.|
 |Design to standards|Valid and conventional HTML & CSS promote accessibility by making code more flexible and robust.
 It also means that screen readers can correctly interpret some elements of the website.|

+#### ARIA
 ARIA (Accessible Rich Internet Applications) attributes will be used throughout the website to allow screen readers to navigate the website.
 These attributes can be used by assistive technologies, such as screen readers, to provide a more detailed and customized experience for users.
 It is particularly useful for improving the accessibility of dynamic content and advanced user interface controls, such as those that are used in rich internet applications.

-To make it easier for users to navigate, and also to reduce cognitive load on users, the site will have a deliberatley simple structure, with many features being hidden behind modals or popup boxes.
-Elements such as the home button will be placed in conventional positions to make it easier for the user to find.

 ### Stakeholder input :D

 ### Website structure and backend
 #### Flask
-I have decided to use the flask python library as the backend for this website, as I have prior experience in using it and it suits my project.
+I have decided to use the Flask Python library as the backend for this website, as I have prior experience in using it and it suits my project.
 It is well documented online, relatively lightweight, and easy to use.
 Although it doesn't include as many built-in features as other libraries (such as Django), there are plenty of other python libraries, such as `flask-login` and `flask-sqlalchemy` that can add in all of the functionality that is missing from the framework.

 #### Jinja
-I have decided to use the Jinja2 template syntax for the storage of the HTML files, as it has in-built functionality with flask, via use of the `flask.render_template()` function.
+I have decided to use the Jinja2 template syntax for the storage of the HTML files, as it has in-built functionality with Flask, via use of the `flask.render_template()` function.
 All of the HTML files used for the website will be stored in the `templates/` folder in the server directory.

 Jinja is a template system built for Python and Flask (other frameworks have different template systems).
 It makes use of templates to reduce duplicated code and make it easier to develop.
 It means that you can use logic operations in the template file, with functionality for `if`, `while`, `for`, and variable declaration and usage.